leonidasbrandao/moodle-iassign/mod/iassign/README.txt

 Besides, as the majority of Moodle modules, iAssign can export (as backup) one activity or a complete lesson (a set of activities).

+Note: This plugin is part of iAssign SET see more in https://moodle.org/plugins/browse.php?list=set&id=54

 .: Quick install instructions (to be used by the system administrator) :.

-0) Be sure you have (at least) Moodle "2.0" installed
+0) Be sure you have (at least) Moodle 2.4 until Moodle 2.6 installed
-1) Be sure to have the latest language package, such as English (en), Portuguese (pt_br), Spanish (es), or French (fr) (these are the current languages for iAssign)
+1) Be sure to have the latest language package, such as English (en), Portuguese (pt_br).
-2) Be sure to have the latest version of the module iAssign (see in http://www.matematica.br/ia)
+2) Be sure to have the latest version of the module iAssign (see in https://github.com/leonidasbrandao/iAssign master)
-3) Unpack 'iAssign.2.0.zip' (or 'iAssign.2.0.tgz')
+3) Unpack 'iAssign.2.1.x.zip' (or 'iAssign.2.1.x.tgz')
 4) Copy the 'iassign' module directory into the "mod" subdirectory of Moodle installation
-5) Copy the 'iassign_filter' filter directory into the "filter" subdirectory of Moodle
-6) Copy the 'iassign_block' filter directory into the "blocks" subdirectory of Moodle
-7) Under role "administrator", go to the 'Site administration' and click on 'Notifications'
+5) Under role "administrator", go to the 'Site administration' and click on 'Notifications'
-8) Enable the filter 'iassign_filter'
-9) Have fun.
+6) Have fun.

 .: What is news :.